 The right mix of car, route, service and of course, passengers, create a lifelong memory for all involved.
 Many call it a 'once in a lifetime' experience, but many know better.
 After one dose of this kind of magic, few hesitate to enjoy the adventure again.

 Generally speaking, private cars can easily go anywhere Amtrak goes.
-Cars may travel into Canada and Mexico and some small freight railroads may allow travel.
-There are some ideas for unique or popular destinations located here.
-Sometimes cars can be added to or removed from trains only at major stations where schedules allow time and/or physical arrangements exist.
+Cars may travel into Canada and some small freight railroads may allow travel.
+Cars can be added to or removed from trains only at major stations where schedules allow time and/or physical arrangements exist.
 They can be parked at many major terminals during stopovers.
 These are things that will be researched by a charter operator, and they will be a part of the final agreement for operation and cost.
 Montreal and Toronto can be reached from New York on Amtrak day trains.
 Other destinations in Canada, particularly eastern Canada, can often be accommodated

 It may sometimes seem frustrating to the first-time client at the length of time that it takes to get an answer to what seems to be a simple request for a price quote.
 Private car operators must work with and get pricing and approval from a number of parties to arrive at a price and a schedule.

 After determining the availability and pricing of the car or cars of your choosing, the operator must then determine if Amtrak is able to accommodate the addition of these cars to its trains on the dates desired.
 This may be a simple matter of contacting Amtrak's System Special Movements Bureau.
 However, in the case of several trains that run near their full length at all times, Amtrak may have to contact local operations personnel in the affected cities to determine the demand on a particular train, and thus its expected length on the date or dates of your proposed trip.